 Should I wait for a better procedure to be developed?
 What’s on the horizon?

-It almost seems uncanny, doesn’t it?
-That’s because it is.
-For decades companies have been holding back their recent innovations from their customers to maintain a steady flow of interest—and therefore profit—from their products.
+Consumer industries like tech corporations and car manufacturers have been at this game for a long time.
+They have perfected their tactic: holding back their recent innovations from their customers to maintain a steady flow of interest—and therefore profit—from their products.

-That’s why here at London Vision Clinic we have a dedicated, full-time research staff making sure any new advancements—no matter how big or small – are made available to our patients as soon as possible.
+That’s why, here at London Vision Clinic, we have a full-time research team dedicated to ensuring that new advances – no matter how big or small – are made available to our patients as soon as possible.

-In fact, the founder of our clinic Prof Reinstein is among a small group of experts pioneering the latest advancements in Laser Eye Surgery.
-As leaders in their field, they regularly publish scientific articles and book-chapters in peer-reviewed publications and attend and speak at events such as the European Society of Cataract and Refractive Surgeons (ESCRS).
+Furthermore, the founder of our clinic, Professor Dan Reinstein, is among a small group of experts pioneering the latest developments in Laser Eye Surgery.
+This group of experts regularly publish scientific articles and book chapters in peer-reviewed publications, presenting their findings.
+They also attend and speak at various industry events, including the European Society of Cataract and Refractive Surgeons (ESCRS).

 The future of Laser Eye Surgery is already here

-Being a minimally invasive procedure, ReLEx SMILE makes it possible to treat patients with contact lens intolerance, very high prescriptions, drier eyes, and thinner corneas.
+The minimally-invasive ReLEx SMILE technique also makes it possible to treat patients with contact lens intolerance, very high prescriptions, drier eyes and thinner corneas.

 One eye firmly on the future of Laser Eye Surgery